vikasthammannagowda/Applied-Python-Programming-with-AI-and-Raspberry-Pi-Interfaces/README.md

-# Module Essentials: Grammar, Semantics, and Interaction
+# Essentials: Grammar, Semantics, and Interaction

 **Topics:**
 1. Introduction to Computers